kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

-change for shortcuts in pkg/kubectl/kubectl.go
+change for shortcuts in `pkg/kubectl/kubectl.go`

-change signature of those two functions ResourceShortFormFor and ResourceAliases
+change signature of those two functions `ResourceShortFormFor` and `ResourceAliases`

-accept  []kubectl.ResourceShortcuts if exist
+accept  `[]kubectl.ResourceShortcuts` if exist

 ### solution 2
 add an new command, and change help messages in `kubectl get/explain/describe ...`

+for shortcuts funtions `ResourceShortFormFor` and `ResourceAliases` use the same solution as above.

 ## Client/Server Backwards/Forwards compatibility